ChrisGrattoni/partitionoptimizer/README.md

 The Student Partition Optimization Tool for Schools uses a genetic algorithm to assign each student at your school to a subgroup in a way that facilitates physical distancing in as many classrooms as possible.
 This program supports partitioning students into 2 subgroups (an A/B partition) or 4 subgroups (an A/B/C/D partition).
 For an A/B/C/D partition, a course at your school will be classified as "In Compliance" if it meets the following criteria:

 1. No more than 9 students in any one letter group, more explicitly:
-	-No more than 9 A's
+   - No more than 9 A's
-	-No more than 9 B's
+   - No more than 9 B's
-	-No more than 9 C's
+   - No more than 9 C's
-	-No more than 9 D's
+   - No more than 9 D's
 2. No more than 15 students when combining the A- and B-groups
 3. No more than 15 students when combining the C- and D-groups